jenrichmond/RLadiesSydney-blogdown/content/courses/ryouwithme/02-CleanItUp-3.md

 ## 3.2 Use `mutate` to compute new variables

-Sometimes the data you are most interested are not in your dataframe yet, you need to computer them.
+Sometimes the data you are most interested are not in your dataframe yet, you need to compute them.
 The `mutate` function allows you to compute a new variable and add it to your dataframe.

 In this screencast, we’ll review: